 Documentary about Knock

-This documentary takes a believer’s view of the shrine and the apparition, but tells the story of what is said to have happened.
+This documentary takes a believer’s view of the shrine and the apparition, and tells the story of what is said to have happened.

 In the Area